Veridise/veridise-docs/zkvanguard/detectors/uc-outputs.md

 ---
 sidebar_position: 4
 title: uc-outputs
+description: Finds under-constrained output signals.
 ---

-## Under-Constrained Outputs (`uc-outputs`)
+# Under-Constrained Outputs (`uc-outputs`)

-### Summary and Usage
+## Summary and Usage

 The Under-Constrained Output (UCO) detector finds under-constrained output vulnerabilities in ZK circuit code.
-The UCO detector looks to see if a used output from a component is constrained either by an input value or a single constant value---if neither is true, then the output is not constrained and can result in a vulnerability, as a malicious actor may be able to create valid proofs for bogus statements when outputs are unconstrained.
+The UCO detector looks to see if a used output from a component is constrained either by an input value or a single constant value---if neither is true, then the output is not constrained and can result in a vulnerability, as a malicious actor may be able to create valid proofs for bogus statements when outputs are under-constrained.

+### SaaS Usage

-The UCO detector can be invoked when running ZK Vanguard on the command-line with the argument `--detector uc-outputs` or by adding "Under-constrained outputs" (`uc-outputs`) to the Detectors selection on ZK Vanguard's Configuration Step on Veridise's SaaS platform.
+The NDW detector is invoked by selecting "Under-constrained outputs" (`uc-outputs`) in the Detector selection during the tool configuration step.

+### Command-line Usage

+The NDW detector is invoked with the argument: `--detector uc-outputs`.

-### Example and Explanation
+## Example and Explanation

 ```circom title="uco_example.circom" showLineNumbers
 pragma circom 2.0.0;